Making a Difference in the Care of Fractures

 Serving the Needs of Post-trauma Patients

-Orthopedic Medicine Specialists and Texas Health Arlington Memorial Hospital have established the Orthopaedic Surgery Post-traumatic Reconstruction Clinic to treat patients suffering from post-traumatic complications.
+Orthopedic Medicine Specialists and Texas Health Arlington Memorial Hospital have established the Orthopaedic Surgery Post-traumatic Reconstruction Clinic to treat patients suffering from post-traumatic bone and joint complications.
 Through our specialty clinic, our staff works with you and your referring physician to correct an existing nonunion or malunion fracture or treat and manage your post-traumatic arthritis (PTA).

 If you have a broken bone that has healed in an unacceptable position (malunion) or a fracture that has failed to heal after several months (nonunion), it's important to correct the injury before further damage or impairment occurs.